elvarlax/instagram-data-model-analysis/README.md

 ## Data Model

-The data model for this Instagram-like application consists of several key entities:
+The data model for this Instagram-like application consists of the following tables:

-### Users

-The `users` table stores information about the users of the application.
-Each user has a unique `user_id` and includes attributes such as `name`, `email`, and `phone_number`.
+- `users`: Stores information about the users of the application.
+- `posts`: Contains data about the posts made by users.
+- `comments`: Stores comments made on posts.
+- `likes`: Records likes given to posts by users.
+- `followers`: Tracks the followers of users.

 ```sql
 CREATE TABLE users (